webOSArchive/webos-docs/docs/proxysetup.md

 * Press the "Set" button at the bottom

 With your proxy configured, you should be able to open almost any modern webpage.
 But even with connectivity established, you may find that some web pages don't work well on your device -- the web has evolved since webOS was first born!

-## Alternate Proxies

-You can also run a proxy directly on your webOS Device:

-* <a href="https://gitlab.com/nizovn/com.nizovn.squid" target="_blank">Nizovn's Squid SSL Bump App</a> which you can get by adding his <a href="https://gitlab.com/nizovn/preware_feed/-/tree/master/" target="_blank">Preware feed</a>.

-* If Squid is too complex for you, check out the WebOne proxy, which runs on Windows, Mac and Linux: <a href="https://github.com/atauenis/webone" target="_blank">WebOne on GitHub</a>

-And finally, you can proxy only web rendering, using WRP.
-Read more about this approach in the [Browsing the Web](browsers.md#wrp) section.